petergoulas/python_api/README.md

 # python_api
-python script to hit an api endpoint and retrieve data
+python script to hit an api endpoint and retrieve data - ( commented out code for basic auth - working as well )